brunocatani/brunocatani/README.md

 ---

-## ROCK / PAPER / SCISSORS — a VR interaction stack, built from nothing
+## ROCK / PAPER / SCISSORS

-Fallout 4 VR has no source code and no documentation for its VR-specific internals — including its own build of Havok physics.
+Fallout 4 VR has very little documentation for its VR-specific internals — including its own build of Havok physics.
 Nothing like this stack existed for it, so I mapped the binary with Ghidra and raw disassembly and built the physics on top myself: real per-finger collision, two-handed grabbing, active ragdoll.

 <p align="center">
   <img src="https://raw.githubusercontent.com/brunocatani/ROCK/main/public/ROCK.png" width="48%" alt="ROCK">